This post is part of our “Story Behind the Story” series, where we dissect online narratives and their impact on some of the biggest consumer brands.

 As Palestine fades from the headlines in the next days, remember this:— Dena Takruri (@Dena) May 21, 2021

 When Palestinians resist occupation violently, they are punished by Israel.

 When Palestinians resist occupation nonviolently like through Boycott, Divestment, Sanctions, they are punished by Israel.

 Coordinated Groups Calling for Israeli Product Boycotts

-The conflict has sparked boycotts aimed at both Israeli and international companies, which factions assert play a role in supporting Israel’s economy and military.
-Power groups online are pressuring institutions, unions, and companies to boycott or divest in hopes of isolating Israel academically, culturally, economically, and militarily.
+The conflict has sparked boycotts aimed at international companies and Israel brands, which factions assert play a role in supporting Israel’s economy and military.
+Power groups online have already created a “Boycott Israeli Products” list and are pressuring institutions, unions, and companies to boycott or divest in hopes of isolating Israel academically, culturally, economically, and militarily.

 These targeted brand attacks and boycott calls aim to put pressure on retailers and suppliers to stop selling products from companies with any connections to Israel.

 The highest risk narrative involves factions online building lists of brands to boycott in connection to the situation in Israel.
 The narrative that is gaining the most traction is one that singles out eight brands: Puma, AXA, HP, Soda Stream, Ahava, Sabra, Pillsbury, and Israeli Produce.
 Interestingly, a narrative calling for boycotts of a MUCH larger list of brands has been slowing down, with groups online encouraging users to stay focused on the eight aforementioned brands in order to maximize the impact of the boycott Israel campaign.
 Brands that are connected to the eight, or that appear on the longer list of brands to boycott should at least monitor the trajectory and ongoing evolution of this narrative and the motivated groups behind it.